Fortnite-maker girds for epic court clash with Apple

 Apple is to counter with its position before witness testimony begins.
 The companies agreed to leave the verdict up to the judge instead of a jury.

-Some analyst say Apple appears on firm ground in defending its turf.
+Some analysts say Apple appears on firm ground in defending its turf.

 Wedbush Securities analyst Daniel Ives said, "The Street views the bark worse than the bite on this trial and when Apple wins we believe it will embolden the company's iron grip on its App Store and fee structure."